puppetlabs/puppetlabs-stdlib/README.markdown

 The 3.0 major release of stdlib drops support for Puppet 2.6.
 Stdlib 3.x supports Puppet 2 and Puppet 3.

+## stdlib 4.x ##

+The 4.0 major release of stdlib drops support for Puppet 2.7.
+Stdlib 4.x supports Puppet 3.
+Notably, ruby 1.8.5 is no longer supported though ruby 1.8.7, 1.9.3, and 2.0.0 are fully supported.

 # Functions #